 Individuals wishing a post-doctoral research fellowship separate from the ACGME fellowship program should contact potential faculty mentors directly.

 The monthly clinical elective in Infectious Diseases at Mass General Hospital is structured around the consultation services provided by the Infectious Disease Division.
 Each student works with an infectious disease fellow, and together they evaluate and provide continuing care for patients for whom consultative services are requested.
 Students present those cases that they have worked-up to the Attending (Staff) Physician on daily rounds.
 Learning about infectious diseases and the role of a consultant is then accomplished at the bedside and on daily rounds.
 The student will perform approximately one consultation a day.
 In addition, students are expected to attend three weekly infectious disease conferences, a case-management conference on Monday mornings, a case-based clinical or research conference on Wednesday mornings, and an HIV-focused conference on Friday mornings.
 To apply please visit the Harvard Medical School website.

-The Massachusetts General Hospital ID Division offers a comprehensive post graduate course in infectious diseases, in conjunction with Harvard Medical School.
-Participants earn up to 41.25 AMA PRA Category 1 credits (including 7.25 credits of Risk Management Study).
-Register by March 31, 2020 for discounted pricing.
-Highlights of the 2019 course are shown below.
-For more information and a PDF of the course brochure, visit the course website.
+The Massachusetts General Hospital ID Division offers a comprehensive postgraduate course in infectious diseases, in conjunction with Harvard Medical School.
+Participants earn up to 38.25 AMA PRA Category 1 CreditsTM (including 5.75 credits of Risk Management Study).
+Register by March 31, 2023 for discounted pricing.
+Highlights of the 2023 course are shown below.
+For more information, visit the course website.

-- New strategies for treating highly resistant bacterial infections
+- Newer antimicrobials and treatment strategies for highly resistant infections

 - Clinical approaches to complex, rare, "don't-miss" infections

 - Update on antifungal diagnostics and therapy

 - Infections in persons with substance use disorder

 - What’s new in HIV prevention and management